Getting ready for your baby’s arrival? Don’t overlook a few tasks. Here’s a pregnancy checklist with things to do before the baby is born.

 - What happens if complications arise and I need to take more time off?

-Back when I had more time, I used to make hand made cards.
-Our baby announcements were no different.
+Back when I had more time, I used to make handmade cards, and our baby announcements were no different.
 About a month or two before I was due, I pre-made the cards, with only the baby photo and the birth details to fill in.

 In the early stages of pregnancy, you won’t need maternity clothes just yet.
 For now, begin to gather clothes that fit you loose or are a little larger.
 They’ll help tide you over until you outgrow them into maternity clothes.

 That said, you can also size up, especially for tops.
 I found that some maternity tops fit well in the earlier stages of pregnancy but not so much during those last few months.
-Better yet, stick to loose tops instead of tight and hugging ones.
-Loose tops in general tend to be more versatile.
+Better yet, stick to loose tops instead of tight and hugging ones, as those tend to be more versatile.

-Finally, don’t store your maternity clothes once you deliver.
-After giving birth, you’ll shrink down to what you looked like when you were six months pregnant.
-Not exactly pre-pregnancy size.
-As you get slimmer, pull out your bigger clothes as you transition back into your regular ones.
+Finally, don’t get rid of your maternity clothes once you deliver.
+After giving birth, you’ll shrink down to what you looked like when you were six months pregnant (not your pre-pregnancy size).
+As you get slimmer, pull out your bigger, non-maternity clothes as you transition back into your regular ones.

 Wash several of your newborn baby clothes before he arrives.
-You’ll want to dress the baby in clean clothes in case he has sensitive skin or allergies.
+You’ll want to dress him in clean clothes in case he has sensitive skin or allergies.
 This includes both store-bought clothes as well as hand-me-downs.
-And use detergent specifically for babies, such as Dreft, or organic brands.
+And use a detergent specifically for babies, such as Dreft, or organic brands.

 At the same time, don’t wash everything in case you don’t want or need them and would rather return them to the store.

-Wash the crib sheets, changing pad covers, blankets, burp cloths and spit rags as well.
-Wash any new clothing or hand-me-downs you receive until your baby is one-year-old.
+Wash the crib sheets, changing pad covers, blankets, burp cloths, and spit rags as well.
+You’ll wash these items with a baby-safe detergent until he’s one-year-old.

 Get the baby’s room ready before he arrives!
-Start with the basics: order the crib and changing table.
+Start with the basics and order the crib and changing table.
 If you plan to paint the room, do so before assembling the furniture.
 Once you have the crib and changing table, get everything else ready:

 Other non-essentials but good-to-have include: